Background Image

 • Science_in_the_Preserves_2

-Science Explorers in Nature:
+Science Explorers in Nature

 The Science Explorers in Nature program combines STEM learning with outdoor exploration.
 Led by Forest Preserves Environmental Educators and a certified science teacher, the four-week program helps middle-school students learn about nature in Lake County and potential science careers.
 The inquiry-based curriculum includes hands-on STEM activities that support Illinois Learning Standards.